Get the Omer App!||

 Haggadah of the Inner Seder

 The Haggadah of the Inner Seder reveals the deep structure of the seder.
-It includes commentaries that explain not just what things mean but how they work.
-You'll find signposts and cues to where important transformations take place, and be able to follow the process of liberation.
-And you'll learn about different customs.
+It includes commentaries that explain not just what things mean but how the seder works as a spritiual technology.
+You'll find signposts and cues indicating where important transformations of the seder's symbols take place, helping you to follow the process of liberation.
+And you'll learn about different customs from different communities.
 You can download a Word DOC file or a PDF file.
-Understanding the deep structure of the haggadah will help you figure out how you want to create to your own seder, so get at least one as a guide.
-You can learn more about the seder's structure below.
+While the Haggadah of the Inner Seder can work as your main haggadah, it is even more valuable as a guide alongside other haggadot.
+Understanding the deep structure of the haggadah will also help you figure out how to create to your own seder.
+You can also learn more about the seder's structure from the lessons below.

 Many things happen in fours in the traditional haggadah besides the obvious ones of four cups, the four questions and the four children.
 These include the four times we do something ritually with the matsah, and the four times we explain Exodus 13:8.
 We start telling the story four times before we actually get going (Ha lachma, Avadim hayinu, Mit'chilah and Arami oved avi).
 And we transform the three matsot into four at the beginning of the seder in Yachats.
 The number four corresponds to the four verbs for redemption used in one verse, but it means much more than that.